emer-oleary/calculate-skeleton-graph-radius-error/README.md

 * finest search: `1°`

 ### 5. Effective radius calculation
-The central connected component of the best reslice is isolated, and its perimeter is measured.
+The central connected component of the best reslice is isolated, and its 2D cross-sectional area is measured.
 Effective radius is then calculated as:

 ```text
 r_eff = sqrt(area / π )